Divyapriya382006/Linux-Logs-Classification/README.md

-Here is the complete, raw Markdown block contained as a single, copy-pasteable file for your `README.md`:

 ```markdown

 # Linux Log Template Classification using Deep Learning

 This repository contains an end-to-end Machine Learning and Deep Learning pipeline designed to classify raw Linux log messages into standard, structured system event templates (`EventId`).
 The project combines text vectorization, structural feature handling, and a multi-layer Sequential Neural Network built using TensorFlow and Keras.